skarabocu/8-Queens/README.md

 # 8-Queens
+-Explanation

-The iconic 8 Queens Puzzle solved by recursion in Java
+The iconic 8 Queens Puzzle solved by recursion in Java.

+-Java Libraries Used

+*UTIL (for data structures)

+*JAVAX.SWING (for GUI)